Programs

 Presented by Chris Payne, Artist-Illustrator

-Glenna Baumbaugh 0 7982 Article rating: No rating
+Glenna Wardlow Baumbaugh 0 8944 Article rating: No rating

 C.F.
 Payne is an artist-illustrator whose artwork has graced the covers of Time Magazine, Reader’s Digest, Sports Illustrated, The New York Times Book Review and more.
 He has been commissioned by paint countless politicians, authors and entertainers.
 He has illustrated ten children’s picture books, including The Remarkable Farkle McBride and Micawber by John Lithgow.
 His artwork had been exhibited at numerous museums and college and university galleries.
 He painted the mural on the Music Hall parking garage of some of the famous people who have graced the city.
 Come and hear from this remarkable professional!